nextml/caption-contest-data-api/new_yorker/508/README.md

 * Number of questions answered: 128,391
 * Start date: 2016-02-01

-*note:* We are currently experiencing a bug with the system responsible for these captions.
-While they are not available (as of 2016-2-9) we expect them to be available shortly.

 ### Round 2, cardinal
 Participants were shown the top 50 captions, each one time.